funcompbio/practical3/practical3.md

 $ git config --global user.email "ZZZZ@WWWW.UUUU"
 ```
 where `XXXXX` is your first name and `YYYYY` is your family name, while
 `ZZZZ@WWWW.UUUU` if you student UPF email address.
-Another handy option is to
+Another handy additional
-tell Git to store your GitHub credentials into a hidden file
+instruction is to tell Git to store your GitHub credentials into a hidden file
 `~/.git-credentials` to avoid having to enter them each time you do an operation
 that requires them, such as _pushing_ your changes to a remote GitHub repo.
 To
 set up that option type on the shell